Darlington Provincial Park Management Plan (2026)

 3.0 Summary of significant issues and policy decisions

-Severe shoreline erosion, predominantly along the park’s easterly shore bluff is causing substantial loss of land, threatening existing facilities and creating an unaesthetic shoreline.
+Severe shoreline erosion, predominantly along the park’s eastern shore bluff is causing substantial loss of land, threatening existing facilities and creating an unaesthetic shoreline.
 Endangered roads and campsites will be removed.
 Future development of permanent facilities will be kept back from the shoreline due to erosion issues.

 Since 1985, the nearby Oshawa Harbour has been expanded.
 Industrial development and the creation of the McLaughlin Bay Wildlife Reserve has occurred to the west of the park on part of what was formerly the Beaton Farm.
 In addition, the park is now connected to municipal water and sewer services.